 “Why when China is more open to (and dependent on) global forces than at any other time in its history, has the government chosen to mobilize a nationalism fueled by resentment of the West’s historical crimes against China?
 Why, at a time when China is supposed to be on the edge of superpower status, are its people so regularly reminded of an abject history of humiliation?”

-Lovell digs through both British AND Chinese sources to uncover what REALLY happened during the First Opium War.
-The best stuff comes from Chinese documents—so juicy and eye-opening that it kept me up way past my bedtime.
-More Chinese sources are what Imperial Twilight is missing.
+But the real gold comes from the Chinese documents.
+So juicy and eye-opening that they kept me up way past my bedtime.
+That’s what Imperial Twilight is missing.

 Books on the History of Hong Kong

-I think A Modern History of Hong Kong is the best out there as it’s told from a Hong Kong Chinese perspective.
-All of the other books I found were written by Brits or Americans and tended to ignore the Chinese.
+A Modern History of Hong Kong is the exception.
+It’s the best out there, told from a Hong Kong Chinese perspective.

 3. A Modern History of Hong Kong